MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/database-availability-groups/Test-ReplicationHealth.md

 ```

 ### -Identity
-The Identity parameter specifies the the Mailbox server that you want to test.
+The Identity parameter specifies the Mailbox server that you want to test.

 You can use any value that uniquely identifies the server.
 For example: